kotori-y/Scopy/README.md

  CheckRes(Disposed=True, MatchedAtoms=['-'], MatchedNames=['-'], Endpoint='Pains')]
 ```

-"MatchedAtoms" shown which atoms has matched SMARTS.
+"MatchedAtoms" showed which atoms have been matched by SMARTS.
 "MatchedNames" is the name or code of SMARTS.
 You could find it in the folder <code>*/Scopy/data/SMARTS</code>

 ### Visualization